What Is the Difference Between a Living Will and a Will?

 Other types of advance directives include:

-- Do not resuscitate (DNR) order, which directs medical professionals not to take life-saving actions in the event your heart stops
+- Do not resuscitate (DNR) order.
+Directs medical professionals not to take life-saving actions in the event your heart stops.

-- A durable power of attorney (also called a health care proxy or health care agent, depending on your state) appoints a personal representative authorized to make medical decisions on your behalf in case you become incapacitated
+- A durable power of attorney.
+Also called a health care proxy or health care agent, this document appoints a personal representative authorized to make medical decisions on your behalf in case you become incapacitated.

 Last Will and Testament